-3. Work your way through the company information boxes, filling in as many of them as you want or that you feel are relevant to your business.
+5. Complete your page info: your new page is up and running!
+Before you go any further, it’s worth clicking “Edit Page Info” at the top and filling in as much information as you can about your business.
 At the very least, you’ll want to add a short paragraph of information on what you do, and provide your contact details.
 If you have a website, link to it in the designated box rather than including it into the page description, as this will ensure it’s a clickable link.

-6. Work your way through the Settings tab to configure your page settings, such as who can find and post on your page.
-Here, you can enable messaging so that you can use your Facebook page as another way for people to contact you with customer service enquiries.
+6. Configure your settings: work your way through the Settings tab to configure your page settings, such as who can find and post on your page, whether people can share your posts and tag your photos, and so on.
+Here, you can enable messaging so that you can use your Facebook business page as another way for people to contact you with customer service enquiries.
+You can enable a profanity filter, and filter out comments that contain certain words.
 You can also make other people ‘admins’ of the page so that you can share posting duties with your colleagues or staff.

 What happens next?

 Setting up your Facebook page is only the beginning.
 Let’s look at some of the activities you’ll need to make time for now that you have a Facebook Business page.